Radio Broadcast Facilities

 - Location: Horton D01.18

-Recording sessions for BBC broadcasts (e.g. Radio Leeds, Radio 4, Word Service, 5Live, etc) should normally be supported directly by the BBC Yorkshire team, who are based in the office next to the studio.
+Recording sessions for BBC broadcasts (e.g. Radio Leeds, Radio 4, Word Service, 5Live, etc) will normally be supported directly by the BBC Radio Leeds Bradford team, who are based at the studio.

-In addition to an ISDN line, broadcast quality links can be received by broadcasters using ipDTL.
-We are equipped with Sip.audio, Luci Live, BBC BASS and Skype Accounts with broadcast quality audio connectivity.
+Skype facilities are provided for near-broadcast quality audio and video links.
+Our News studio is equipped with a 4-channel Quicklink Skype TX broadcast unit.
 This enables us to broadcast from any location on campus.
 Sip.audio codecs can be supplied to academics who need to broadcast from home using their domestic broadband internet access.
 Unitiy Intercom allows remote talkback for up to twelve users either linked to our news studio or operating independently.

 Please discuss options with us first if you'd like to use one of these solutions.

-Equipped with two studios for broadcast and production, and access to the university's ISDN line, they are an ideal option for more sophisticated broadcasts than basic down-the-line interviews.
+Equipped with two studios for broadcast and production, they are an ideal option for podcasts and more sophisticated broadcasts than basic down-the-line interviews.